 National Health Surveillance Agency – Approvals and Pricing

 The National Health Surveillance Agency (ANVISA) oversees drug approvals.
 The agency is also responsible for establishing regulations applicable to clinical trials and drug pricing, which is carried out by the Câmara de Regulação do Mercado de Medicamentos (CMED).
-CMED is the key launch price decision maker and also controls the increase in the maximum approved retail price of established drugs.
+CMED is the key launch price decision maker and controls the increase in the maximum approved retail price of established drugs.
 Increases are sanctioned on an annual basis based upon multiple factors:

 - Exchange rate movements